semaphoreci/docs/docs/account-management/connecting-github-and-semaphore.md

 This makes webhook troubleshooting a bit harder for GitHub App projects.

 ### Connecting a repository via OAuth token (Legacy)
-As of May 26th, 2021, this method of connecting the repositories is considered deprecated.
+As of DATE, 2021, this method of connecting the repositories is considered deprecated.
 Even though it will still be available to organizations created before this date, we advise users to [transfer their projects to the GitHub app](#).
 Organizations created after this date do not have the option to connect repositories via the OAuth app.

 When creating your first Semaphore project select the "GitHub - Legacy" tab.
 You can give Semaphore access to: